natebarksdale/natebarksdale.github.io/src/content/blog/2015-01-15-articles-lists-questions-and-culinary-delights.md

 description: Over the past few months, I've been diving into the fun facts and intriguing stories of history for the History Channel's website.
 emoji: 📜
 tags:
-  - 📖 listicles
+  - 🌍 History
-  - 🍴 culinary history
-  - ❓ Q&A
+  - 🍲 Proverbs
 haiku: |
   History unveiled,
   Facts, food, and curious minds,